 Tokyo is the iconic capital of Japan and offers stunning visuals unique to its city and culture.
-Videographers, photographers, and tourist alike all seek out Tokyo to have a one-of-a-kind experience and to capture one-of-a-kind images.
+Videographers, photographers and tourist alike all seek out Tokyo to have a one-of-a-kind experience and to capture one-of-a-kind images.
 Tokyo can offer just about everything to everybody.
-It is home to an estimated 13.62 million people and offers thousands upon thousands unique locations for videographers and tourist alike.
+It is home to more than 13 million people and offers thousands upon thousands unique locations for videographers and tourist alike.
 Whatever the niche, Tokyo has it, and has it in style.

 0800 90 SECS